NYSCP Missing Child/Young Person One Minute Guide - North Yorkshire

 Where can I find more information?

-For more information please see the Missing from Home and Care Joint Protocol available from: NYSCP
+For more information, please see the Missing from Home and Care Joint Protocol available from: NYSCP

 More information can also be accessed at our Be Aware knowledge Hub here: NYSCP

-Page reviewed: January 2023
+Page reviewed: August 2025

 Image